madzadev/voice-cue/README.md

 10. Audio controls - play, pause, fast forward and backward
 11. Drag and drop support - drop audio in the file select area
 12. Upload both MP3 and WAV - commonly used audio formats
+13. Progress loaders - Improved UX for loading transcripts
-13. Fully responsive - works fine on mobile and tablets
+14. Fully responsive - works fine on mobile and tablets
-14. Colorful UI - for easier interaction and highlighting
+15. Colorful UI - for easier interaction and highlighting

 ## Tech stack 🛠️